ArisuAbhilash/weekday-finder/README.md

-🌟 Weekday Finder
+## 🌟Weekday Finder

-A sleek Python application that effortlessly calculates the day of the week for any date you throw at it, using the magic of Zeller's Congruence formula.
+As Flask-based web application  that effortlessly calculates the day of the week for any date you throw at it, using the magic of Zeller's Congruence formula.
 As a bonus, it checks if the year is a leap year! 🚀

-✨ Features
+## Features

 📅 Date Validation: Robust validation of any date, including handling leap years with ease.